 - 4.6 For the purposes of clause 4.5, notice of a meeting of the council and of a committee of council is to be published before the meeting takes place.
-The notice must be: - (a) published on the council's website, and - (b) published: - (i) where practicable, in a local newspaper or in a newspaper circulating throughout the state (or both), as determined by the council, or - (ii) in such other manner as is determined by the council, with the object of bringing notice of the meeting to the attention of as many people as possible. - 4.7 For the purposes of clause 4.5, notice of more than one meeting may be given in the same notice.
+The notice must be published on the council's website, and in such other manner that the council is satisfied is likely to bring notice of the meeting to the attention of as many people as possible. - 4.7 For the purposes of clause 4.5, notice of more than one meeting may be given in the same notice.